-The following discussion is a summary of certain material U.S. federal income tax considerations generally applicable to the purchase, ownership and disposition of our Ordinary Shares and the exercise, disposition, and lapse of our Warrants.
-The Ordinary Shares and the Warrants are collectively referred to herein as our securities.
-All prospective holders of our securities should consult their tax advisors with respect to the U.S. federal, state, local and non-U.S. tax consequences of the ownership and disposition of our securities.
+The following discussion is a summary of certain material U.S. federal income tax considerations generally applicable to the purchase, ownership and disposition of our Ordinary Shares.
+All prospective holders of our Ordinary Shares should consult their tax advisors with respect to the U.S. federal, state, local and non-U.S. tax consequences of the ownership and disposition of our Ordinary Shares.

-This discussion is not a complete analysis of all potential U.S. federal income tax consequences relating to the ownership and disposition of our securities.
-This summary is based upon current provisions of the U.S. Internal Revenue Code of 1986, as amended, which we refer to as the Code, existing U.S. Treasury Regulations promulgated thereunder, published administrative pronouncements and rulings of the U.S. Internal Revenue Service, which we refer to as the IRS, and judicial decisions, all as in effect as of the date of this Annual Report.
+This discussion is not a complete analysis of all potential U.S. federal income tax consequences relating to the ownership and disposition of our Ordinary Shares.
+This summary is based upon current provisions of the U.S. Internal Revenue Code of 1986, as amended, which we refer to as the Code, existing U.S. Treasury Regulations promulgated thereunder, published administrative pronouncements and rulings of the U.S. Internal Revenue Service, which we refer to as the IRS, and judicial decisions, all as in effect as of the date of this prospectus.
 These authorities are subject to change and differing interpretation, possibly with retroactive effect.
 Any change or differing interpretation could alter the tax consequences to holders described in this discussion.
-There can be no assurance that a court or the IRS will not challenge one or more of the tax consequences described herein, and we have not obtained, nor do we intend to obtain, a ruling with respect to the U.S. federal income tax consequences to a holder of the ownership or disposition of our securities.
+There can be no assurance that a court or the IRS will not challenge one or more of the tax consequences described herein, and we have not obtained, nor do we intend to obtain, a ruling with respect to the U.S. federal income tax consequences to a holder of the ownership or disposition of our Ordinary Shares.

-We assume in this discussion that a holder holds our securities as a "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
-This discussion does not address all aspects of U.S. federal income taxation that may be relevant to a particular holders in light of that holder's individual circumstances, nor does it address the special tax accounting rules under Section 451(b) of the Code, any alternative minimum, Medicare contribution, estate or gift tax consequences, or any aspects of U.S. state, local or non-U.S. taxes or any other U.S. federal tax laws.
+We assume in this discussion that a holder holds our Ordinary Shares as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all aspects of U.S. federal income taxation that may be relevant to a particular holder in light of that holder's individual circumstances, nor does it address any alternative minimum, Medicare contribution, estate or gift tax consequences, or any aspects of U.S. state, local or non-U.S. taxes or any other U.S. federal tax laws.
 This discussion also does not address consequences relevant to holders subject to special tax rules, such as:

-- holders that own, or are deemed to own, more than 5% of our capital stock (except to the extent specifically set forth below); - corporations that accumulate earnings to avoid U.S. federal income tax; - tax-exempt organizations; - governmental organizations; - banks, financial institutions, investment funds, insurance companies, brokers, dealers or traders in securities, commodities or currencies; - · regulated investment companies or real estate investment trusts; - persons that have a "functional currency" other than the U.S. dollar; - tax-qualified retirement plans; - holders who hold or receive our securities pursuant to the exercise of employee stock options or otherwise as compensation; - holders holding our securities as part of a hedge, straddle, or other risk reduction strategy, conversion transaction or other integrated investment; - holders deemed to sell our securities under the constructive sale provisions of the Code; or - passive foreign investment companies, controlled foreign corporations, and certain former U.S. citizens or long-term residents.
+- corporations that accumulate earnings to avoid U.S. federal income tax; - tax-exempt organizations; - · governmental organizations; - banks, financial institutions, investment funds, insurance companies, brokers, dealers or traders in securities, commodities or currencies; - · regulated investment companies or real estate investment trusts - persons that have a "functional currency" other than the U.S. dollar; - tax-qualified retirement plans: - holders who hold or receive our Ordinary Shares pursuant to the exercise of employee stock options or otherwise as compensation; - holders holding our Ordinary Shares as part of a hedge, straddle or other risk reduction strategy, conversion transaction or other integrated investment; - · holders deemed to sell our Ordinary Shares under the constructive sale provisions of the Code; or - passive foreign investment companies, controlled foreign corporations, and certain former U.S. citizens or long-term residents.

-In addition, this discussion does not address the tax treatment of partnerships (or entities or arrangements that are treated as partnerships for U.S. federal income tax purposes) or persons that hold our securities through such partnerships.
-If a partnership, including any entity or arrangement treated as a partnership for U.S. federal income tax purposes, holds our securities, the U.S. federal income tax treatment of a partner in such partnership will generally depend upon the status of the partner and the activities of the partnership.
-Such partners and partnerships should consult their tax advisors regarding the tax consequences of the ownership and disposition of our securities.
+In addition, this discussion does not address the tax treatment of partnerships (or entities or arrangements that are treated as partnerships for U.S. federal income tax purposes) or persons that hold our Ordinary Shares through such partnerships.
+If a partnership, including any entity or arrangement treated as a partnership for U.S. federal income tax purposes, holds our Ordinary Shares, the U.S. federal income tax treatment of a partner in such partnership will generally depend upon the status of the partner and the activities of the partnership.
+Such partners and partnerships should consult their tax advisors regarding the tax consequences of the ownership and disposition of our Ordinary Shares.